Kiwoito Africa Safaris

 Habitat: Alpine Desert

-We trek out of Moir Valley with a moderately steep climb, then hike to the summit of Lent Hills before returning to the main trail.
-The path crosses a rock field and gently undulates before reaching Buffalo Camp.
-This section of the trail offers great views across the plains that lie north of Kilimanjaro and stretch out to the Kenyan/Tanzanian border.
+We leave Moir Valley via a moderately steep climb and hike to the summit of Lent Hills before returning to the main trail.
+Before arriving at Buffalo Camp, the path winds through a rock field and gently undulates.
+This section of the trail provides spectacular views of the plains north of Kilimanjaro, which extend to the Kenyan/Tanzanian border.

 Day 6: Buffalo Camp to Third Cave